 The Taco Shop

 This place has a cult following and some pretty great tacos!
-Their most popular being the UFO which involves a lot of fixins smashed between two tortillas.
+Their most popular is the UFO which involves a lot of fixins smashed between two tortillas.
 Very yummy, totally worth a lunch stop.
-Try the one on St. Georges street if you’re in town.
+Try the one on St. Georges Street if you’re in town.
 It’s a great lunch made fresh.

 Hyppo Popsicles